fernanucm/PLBASIC/README.md

 $ swipl -g "set_prolog_flag(double_quotes, codes)"
 ```

-Then, write the following at the SWI-Prolog prompt:
+Then, assuming that you started SWI-Prolog from the folder where PLBASIC is located, write the following at the SWI-Prolog prompt:

 ```prolog
 ?- [basic].